Delmanat3/HatchWays/README.md

 time as of completion 9:39pm cst

 ## User story
-AS A person who likes being able to play with data,
+AS A person who likes being able to play with data, I WANT to be able to perform simple CRUD operations on said data.
+THEREFORE You can add/delete/update/fetch(idk get??) feedback from a site and add/fetch Tips people have posted.

-I WANT to add or view feedback from my site and see Tips people have posted SO THAT I can add my favorites or decide where to go find a new favorite Welp thats about it.
-Thanks for the consideration, Nathan.
+IDK how i feel about fetch there... if possible and you know anonymous person leave me a note on your opinion.

 ##USAGE